-Audit Fees: Aggregate fees billed by Grant Thornton LLP for professional services rendered for the audit of Data I/O's financial statements for each of the years ended December 31, 2010 and 2009 and for review of the financial statements included in each of Data I/O's Form 10-Q, were approximately \$191,397 and \$202,432 respectively.
+Audit Fees: Aggregate fees billed by Grant Thornton LLP for professional services rendered for the audit of Data I/O's financial statements for each of the years ended December 31, 2011 and 2010 and for review of the financial statements included in each of Data I/O's Form 10-Q, were approximately \$189,655 and \$191,397 respectively.

-Audit Related Fees: No aggregate fees billed for each of the years ended December 31, 2010 and 2009 for assurance and related services by Grant Thornton LLP that are reasonably related to the performance of the audit or review of Data I/O's financial statements that are not reported under the caption "Audit Fees" above, including accounting treatment consultations.
+Audit Related Fees: Aggregate fees billed for the years ended December 31, 2011 and 2010 were \$5,300 and \$0 respectively for assurance and related services by Grant Thornton LLP that are reasonably related to the performance of the audit or review of Data I/O's financial statements that are not reported under the caption "Audit Fees" above, including accounting treatment consultations.

-Tax Fees: No aggregate fees were billed to Data I/O for each of the years ended December 31, 2010 and 2009 for professional services rendered by Grant Thornton LLP for tax compliance, tax advice, tax examination support, and tax planning.
+Tax Fees: No aggregate fees were billed to Data I/O for each of the years ended December 31, 2011 and 2010 for professional services rendered by Grant Thornton LLP for tax compliance, tax advice, tax examination support, and tax planning.

-All Other Fees: No aggregate fees were billed to Data I/O for each of the years ended December 31, 2010 and 2009 for all other products and services provided by Grant Thornton LLP that are not otherwise disclosed above.
+All Other Fees: No aggregate fees were billed to Data I/O for each of the years ended December 31, 2011 and 2010 for all other products and services provided by Grant Thornton LLP that are not otherwise disclosed above.